AvihayFinish/BugTracker/README.md

 # 🐞 BugTracker Backend

-This is the **backend server** for a Bug Tracking application, built using **Node.js**, **Express**, **MongoDB**, and **JWT**.
-It provides RESTful APIs for user authentication and bug management, and is containerized using **Docker** for easy development and deployment.
+This is the backend server for a Bug Tracking application built with **Node.js**, **Express**, **MongoDB**, and **JWT**.
+It supports user authentication, bug tracking, group-based access control, and collaboration workflows.

 ---

-## ✨ Features
+## 🚀 Features

-- 🔐 User authentication with JWT stored in HTTP-only cookies.
+- ✅ User registration & login with secure **JWT cookies**
-- 🐛 Full CRUD functionality for bug tracking.
+- 🐞 Full bug CRUD: Create, update, delete, assign, filter
-- 📦 Dockerized: separate containers for the server and MongoDB.
-- 💾 Persistent MongoDB storage using Docker volumes.
+- 👥 Group system:
+  - Create and manage groups
+  - Associate bugs with groups
+  - Users only see bugs in their groups
+- 📬 Membership workflow:
+  - Users can request to join a group
+  - Managers can invite users to groups
+  - Users must accept/decline invitations
+- 🔐 Protected routes using authentication middleware
+- 🐳 Docker + Docker Compose setup with persistent MongoDB volume

 ---